Kiragroh/STARDUST_RT-SAM2/STARDUST_MedSAM-MG/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file in the root directory for details.

 ## 🙏 Acknowledgments